Clientele Effects Explain the Decline in Corporate Bond Maturities

 49 Pages Posted: 23 Jan 2019 Last revised: 29 Apr 2020

 Date Written: December 5, 2019

-The average maturity of newly issued corporate bonds has declined substantially over the past 40 years, and traditional determinants of debt maturity fail to explain this decrease.
+The average maturity of newly issued corporate bonds has declined substantially over the past 40 years, and traditional determinants of debt maturity fail to explain this decrease fully.
 We show that the changing composition of the investors in the corporate bond market resolves this puzzle.
-The results of a Granger causality test, an instrumental variable approach, a natural experiment, and a regulatory study suggest that a decline in ownership share of insurance companies—which prefer long-term bonds—in the corporate bond market explains the maturity decline.
-These findings illustrate how developments in financial institutions can have real effects on corporations.
+The results of a Granger causality test, a natural experiment, and a regulatory study suggest that a decline in ownership share of insurance companies—which prefer long-term bonds—in the corporate bond market explains the maturity decline.
+These findings illustrate how investor preferences can have real effects on corporations.

 Keywords: Debt Maturity, Supply of Credit, Demand for Bonds, Insurance Company Ownership, Clientele Effects